Quantum-Software-Development/4-cybersecurity-social-engineering-project-ai-risk-intelligence-financial-incidents-analytics/README.md

 <!-- ========= START OVERVIEW ========= -->
 ##  [Overview]()

-This project consolidates an end-to-end perspective on AI incidents in financial services, connecting public data from the AI Incident Database (AIID) to a complete pipeline of analysis, modeling, and exposure via API and dashboard.[web:1112]
+This project consolidates an end-to-end perspective on AI incidents in financial services, connecting public data from the AI Incident Database (AIID) to a complete pipeline of analysis, modeling, and exposure via API and dashboard.

-From an executive perspective, the work demonstrates how dispersed incidents can be transformed into structured risk indicators, with a focus on [**algorithmic bias**](), [**operational risk**](), and [**governance responses**]().[web:1113][web:1126] The main contribution lies in the **integrated analytical architecture**: from data acquisition to the availability of RESTful endpoints and a visualization layer.[web:1112][web:1122]
+From an executive perspective, the work demonstrates how dispersed incidents can be transformed into structured risk indicators, with a focus on [**algorithmic bias**](), [**operational risk**](), and [**governance responses**]().
+The main contribution lies in the **integrated analytical architecture**: from data acquisition to the availability of RESTful endpoints and a visualization layer.

 <br>